Keyboard shortcuts

 The loop is running.
 It can list files, read files, run commands.
 The demo works.

 But “works in a demo” is not the same as “works on real tasks.”
-Run this code agent on anything non-trivial and five specific things will break:
+Run this code agent on anything non-trivial and four specific things will break:

 1. Context overflows.
 Long tool observations grow the message array.
 Hit the token limit, the API throws.

-2. The code agent forgets everything.
+2. No memory.
 Close the terminal, restart, it knows nothing about your project.

 3. Unchecked commands.
 No confirmation before running something irreversible.